DangerCove/dangercove.com/_posts/2019-09-13-migrating-away-from-devmate-sparkle.md

 description: "DevMate will retire its service in December, so I setup redirects for my Sparkle update feeds."
 ---

 DevMate is the service I use to gather download and install statistics for most of my apps.
 It also serves the update feeds for all non-Mac App Store apps.
-Earlier this year [DevMate announced its retiring the platform](https://announcement.devmate.com).
+Earlier this year [DevMate announced its retiring the platform](https://announcement.devmate.com) in December.

 ![A screenshot of my DevMate dashboard, showing about 50 downloads and 30 installs for Timeless in the past 30 days and 100 downloads and 60 installs for Pipvid](/assets/img/news/devmate-dashboard.jpg)